timm/tested/README.md

 ### Homework1: 101.lua Test-Driven Development

-Since some students are stronger than others (w.r.t. scripting)
+Since some students are stronger than others (w.r.t. scripting).
+So the first task is more of a balancing exerice to get everyone up to speed.